marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -01 to -02 ## {#sec-01-02}

-* Update the YANG data model.
+* Updated the YANG data model.

 * Fixes and editorial improvements.